geo-frontend/nlmaps/README.md

 ## Advanced usage
 If you're already using a mapping library in your project, you can use the library-specific `bgLayer()` function to create a layer object which you can add to your existing map.
-All you'll need to do first is create a map and set the view. the `createMap()` function is just a wrapper which does this with some default settings.
+All you'll need to do first is create a map and set the view.
+This is what the `createMap()` function does under the hood, with some default values.

 ### Leaflet